 The arrival of the European powers started a new chapter in Indian architecture.
 The Portuguese, French, Dutch and English all introduced the building styles that were in vogue in their own countries at the time.

-Great Britain, having ruled India for more than 300 years, left a considerable heritage.
+Great Britain, having ruled India from 1858 to 1947 left a considerable heritage.
 The great cities mainly colonised were Madras, Calcutta, Bombay, Delhi, Agra, Bankipore, Karachi, Nagpur, Bhopal and Hyderabad.

 The British imported Victorian and Neo-Gothic styles from home but incorporated Mughal and Rajput elements as well.
 The resulting Indo-Sarecenic idiom unflinchingly combines Mughal domes with Gothic arches and very British clock towers.
 The most famous promoter of this hybrid style was the architect Sir Samuel Swinton Jacob (1841-1917).
 His signature can be found on the plans of many buildings including the Rambagh Palace and the Albert Hall in Jaipur, the Lalgarh Palace in Bikaner and Mayo College in Ajmer.